sveltejs/svelte/site/content/tutorial/08-stores/01-writable-stores/text.md

 }
 ```

-In the particuliar case of Single Page Application (SPAs), different routes/pages as usually rendered as components.
-One could be tempted to use writables stores to keep a global application state.
-Bear in mind that in practice, if users reload from their browser, store variables will be erased.
+In the particular case of Single Page Application (SPAs), different routes/pages are usually rendered as components.
+One could be tempted to use writable stores to keep global application state.
+Bear in mind, that in practice, reloading the page will reset the stores.